 When a Divorce isn’t Final

 Generally, a divorce must be final before you may file Form I-751 and USCIS can make a decision.
 This presents an additional complication for I-751 petitioners that won’t be filing jointly.
 Divorces can take several months to finalize.
-During this time, it’s possible that the conditional green card will expire and the conditional resident becomes removable from the United States.
+During this time, it’s possible that the conditional green card will expire and the conditional resident becomes removable (deportable) from the United States.
 There are strategies to deal with this problem, but it’s best to get expert legal advice.
 We recommend that anyone that needs to file with a waiver speak to an immigration attorney first.

 If you are applying for a waiver, you should also understand that your petition will be scrutinized more closely.
 You will need to provide documentation that proves your marriage was not entered for the purpose of evading U.S. immigration laws.
+It is still vital to prove that you entered the marriage with the intent to stay together.